ckeditor/ckeditor5/docs/framework/guides/tutorials/using-react-in-a-widget.md

 					const domElement = this.toDomElement( domDocument );

 					// This the place where React renders the actual product preview hosted
 					// by a UIElement in the view.
-We're using a function (renderer) passed as
+You are using a function (renderer) passed as
 					// editor.config.products#productRenderer.
 					renderProduct( id, domElement );